Planning for death when you’re making life – why you should make a will if you’re conceiving through assisted reproduction

 Wills for donor conception

 Similar issues arise in term of donor conception.
-If you conceive at a fertility clinic, using an egg or sperm donor, the Human Fertilisation and Embryology Authority will regulate how things work in terms of parenthood.
+Many parents are automatically recognised as legal parents, including birthing parents, married partners in certain circumstances and unmarried partners who conceive at UK licensed fertility clinics and sign the requisite legal parenthood forms before conception.
+If you conceive at a UK fertility clinic using an egg or sperm donor, or if you conceive through artificial insemination with donor sperm elsewhere (abroad or at home) and are married at the time of conception, the Human Fertilisation and Embryology Act will regulate how things work in terms of parenthood.

 Once again, one of the ways to ensure that the resulting child is able to be legally and financially linked to the correct individuals is through your Will.
-A carefully drafted Will will ensure that parents and donors are able to pass on their assets to their children how they wish.
-If they do not have a valid Will and the Intestacy Rules apply (which are the rules that determine how an estate is divided if an individual dies without a Will) their children may not be able to inherit automatically.
+A carefully drafted Will will ensure that all parents are able to pass on their assets to their children how they wish, and to make sure the right people can care for their child if they die.

 Guardianship